 Resident Teaching Artist Opportunity for TK-12 Education

-Status: Part-time work, Independent Contractor
+Part-time, Independent Contractor

-Start Date: Placements available throughout the year, including summer
+Placements available throughout the year, including summer

 Description